quakelive-server-standards/quakelive-server-standards/factories/README.md

 # Quake Live factories

 A Quake Live factory is a set of cvars bound to a certain game type.
 It is a opportunity to set standards for and to evolve the basic game types.

-## Calling a vote specifying a certain factory

-In the in-game Quake Live console you can type `callvote map campgrounds ffa`.
+Inside of Quake Live you can reference a game type when calling a vote for a map like this `callvote map campgrounds ffa`.

 ## Creating your own factory